BunsDev/chainlink-vault-ERC4626/STIPS.md

 # Spec Doc for CL Vault
-*Using template v0.1*

 ## Abstract
 Interacting with bridges is challenging and imposes a cost and time commitment on the user that is a sub-standard experience relative to traditional asset management
 ## Motivation
 ### Feature
-- **Description**: An ERC4626 vault that can execute bridging and investments on behalf of the user.
+- **Description**: An ERC4626 vault that can execute bridging and investments on behalf of the user, using CCIP as the underlying messaging protocol.

 ### Why is this feature necessary?
 - To make yield opportunities available to users on their preferred chain.